kelson8/kcnet-blog/Readme.md

 Launch and bind to local ip: \hugo.exe server -D --bind `ip-or-url` --baseURL `ip-or-url`

+I now have scripts to run this on Windows `run-hugo.bat` and Linux (untested) `run-hugo.sh`

 # TODO For site
 * Update this to add some more blog posts, possibly host this on https://blog.kelsoncraft.net
+* Setup static site build and test with NGINX or another web server.

 ## Themes
 Theme in use: [hello-friend-ng](https://themes.gohugo.io/themes/hugo-theme-hello-friend-ng/)